thomas694/DFTContextMenuHandler/README.md

 - `Remove group names (...-name.mp3)` removes `-name` from the filenames
 - `Rename extension...` renames the file extensions to the choosen one
 - `Append extension (.mp -> .mp3)...` appends the entered text to the extension names
-- `Remove n chars from filename...` removes the last N characters from the filenames (use -N to remove the first characters)
+- `Remove n characters from filename...` removes the last N characters from the filenames (use -N to remove the first characters)
 - `Set file date/time...` sets the modification timestamp to the entered value
 - `Append to filename...` appends the entered text to the filenames
 - `Insert before filename...` prepends the entered text to the filenames